 Trying to reduce your cholesterol or keep it down?
 Seeing cholesterol-free or low-cholesterol across the food might make you think it’s a good choice.

 Watching your cholesterol levels?
-You are better off trying to reduce your saturated fat intake instead as this is what will help reduce your cholesterol levels more effectively.
+You are better off reducing your saturated fat intake instead.
+Less saturated fat is what will help reduce your cholesterol levels more effectively.

 3. Fat-free or reduced-fat

-But when you see 99% fat-free slapped onto boiled sweets, sorbet, marshmallows, it doesn’t mean it’s healthy.
+But when you see 99% fat-free slapped onto boiled sweets, sorbet, marshmallows and other sweet foods it doesn’t mean it’s healthy.
 These foods never had much fat in them in the first place, just sugar!

 And watch out for low-fat or fat-free dressings and mayonnaise.
 When the fat is removed, sugar and other fillers are used to replace the fat – often the kilojoule content can be the same.
 Proceed with caution for this claim.